 What to Expect at Your First Physical Therapy Appointment

 If you have never been to a PT, you may have no idea what to expect at your first physical therapy appointment.
 This article will summarize what a typical initial PT appointment involves.
 Making the decision to seek out a good physical therapist is only the first step.
 You must also find the right clinic to meet your fitness goals and objectives.

-In the majority of cases, a patient will be referred to physical therapy by their doctor, which means they will come to the appointment with a prescription for physical therapy.
+In the majority of cases, a patient will be referred to physical therapy by their doctor.
+This means they will come to the appointment with a prescription for physical therapy.
 However, direct access, which is now available in many states, allows patients to see a physical therapist without a prescription or doctor’s referral.
 Many people report great experiences with finding a good physical therapist using this method, so consider it!

 What to Expect Before Your First Physical Therapy Appointment

 It is recommended to wear shorts or loose pants that you can roll up, a tank top (depending on your injury) and comfortable sneakers.
 Your therapist will need to be able to see and touch your injured area, therefore, it is important to wear appropriate clothing for best visualization.